luchoagomezt/mp3-media/README.md

-# mp3_lover
+# mp3-media
-MP3 Lover is a MP3 Tags editor.
+MP3 Media is a MP3 Tags editor.